 Asset volatility

 The plan liabilities are calculated using a discount rate set with reference to bond yields; if plan assets underperform this yield, this will create a deficit.
 Plan assets are invested with the Life Insurance Corporation of India Limited.
 It is subject to interest rate risk.
-The Company intends to maintain the above investments in the continuing years.
+The Company intends to maintain the aforesaid investments in the continuing years.

 The Company uses the following hierarchy for determining and disclosing the fair value of financial assets by valuation technique: